-Depending on your route, you may see volcanoes, waterfalls, islands and the coastline.
+Depending on your route, you may see volcanoes, beaches, mountains, islands and the coastline.
 From Tamarindo to San Jose, we flew down Guanacaste, across the Colorado and Nicoya Gulf, over Puntarenas and into San Jose.
 When Yeison flew to La Fortuna, he went right over Arenal Volcano and saw it from the top.
 You can’t get a view like that any other way!

 Landing in Tamarindo Airport

+Both flights were a total of 40 minutes.
+It was hard for me to believe how quick we got back to Tamarindo, I’m so used to driving 4-5 hours everywhere!
 It was such a time saver and we avoided all the hassle of driving, dealing with traffic and all that.
-If budget isn’t a huge concern, definitely consider flying around Costa Rica!
+If budget isn’t a huge concern, definitely consider flying around Costa Rica.

 Read more Costa Rica travel tips here!

 - First time to Costa Rica?
 Read our First Time in Costa Rica guide.

 - Not sure how to move around Costa Rica?
 Read our How to Get Around Costa Rica guide to find the best transportation method for you.

 - Click the link to get our detailed Costa Rica Packing List so you know what essential items to bring.